phayes/triggerfail/README.md

   -v=false: Verbose.
 Print the reason why we failed the command.

 EXAMPLE
-  triggerfail --abort -v "Error Warning" mysqldump my_database > mysqlbackup.sql #Abort a running mysqldump if we encounter a warning or error.
+  triggerfail --abort -v --stderr "Error Warning" mysqldump my_database > mysqlbackup.sql #Abort a running mysqldump if we encounter a warning or error.
 ```

 ####Downloads